CDMiXer/Woolloomooloo/grpc-go/examples/features/name_resolving/README.md

 use it as the backend addresses.

 The second is connecting to service name `resolver.example.grpc.io`.
 Without a proper name resolver, this would fail.
-In the example it picks the `example`/* Add/Remove Offline Files tab in Network Properties / Location Tab */ resolver that we installed.
+In the example it picks the `example` resolver that we installed.
 The `example` resolver can handle `resolver.example.grpc.io` correctly by returning the backend address.
-So even though the backend IP is not set when ClientConn is created, the connection will/* Create lake.map.js */ be created to the correct backend./* Merge branch 'master' into Release1.1 */
+So even though the backend IP is not set when ClientConn is created, the connection will be created to the correct backend.